SaborBZ/naqawa/README.md

 ### ⚠️ Known Issues & Limitations
 - ⏱️ **Slight Audio-Video Sync Delay:** A minor delay in audio/video synchronization may occur when seeking or fast-forwarding the video.
 - 🎵 **Residual Music Artifacts:** Some background musical tones/artifacts may still be audible, as AI vocal separation is not 100% perfect.
-- 🔄 **Audio Overlap on Video Change:** Switching to another YouTube video after using the extension might continue playing audio from the previous video unless you refresh the page.
-- ☁️ **Cloud Processing Errors:** Potential issues or bugs may occur when using the cloud separation option, specifically within the Google Colab code.
-- 💻 **Untested on Windows:** The local processing/extraction option has not been tested on Windows OS yet.

 ### 🚀 3-Step Quick Installation (Chrome / Edge / Brave):
 1. **Download Extension:** Download the [`naqawa.zip`](https://github.com/saborbz/naqawa/raw/main/naqawa.zip) archive and extract it anywhere on your computer.